AUW Management & Administrative Operations

 In addition to her leadership role on the faculty, Beena teaches an introductory course on psychology.

-Director of Finance and HR of Asian University for Women had started her journey with AUW in 2017.
+Ms. Sultana, Director of Finance of Asian University for Women had started her journey with AUW in 2017.
 She manages the university’s financial affairs including the internal control management, projects and donor support management, effective fund flow, revenue and budgetary control, ensure compliance and analyzing the information’s for supports the university’s mission, vision, values, and culture.
-She has notable experience in strategic human resource planning, performance management, staffing, employment contract negotiations, employee benefits, compensation and payroll, training and development.

 Over the 15 years of her career, Ms. Sultana worked in diversified areas of accounts, finance, audit, compliance and administration, donor management.
 Before starting with AUW, she served as the key finance person in the Independent University of Chittagong and in a leading national NGO.